 As foreshadowed in Chapter 2, a series of quantitative and qualitative indicators have been developed that are based on the MCE criteria.
 It is against these criteria and indicators that the Commission will assess the degree to which the energy retail markets of each jurisdiction are competitive.
-A number of submissions questioned the scope and relevance of the indicators the Commission proposed to consider in assessing the effectiveness of competition.
+When preparing the original Statement of Approach a number of submissions questioned the scope and relevance of the indicators the Commission proposed to consider in assessing the effectiveness of competition.
 While the Commission will draw guidance from antitrust/trade practices law jurisprudence and academic commentary, the reviews are intended to consider a broader range of issues than a "traditional" trade practices law analysis would provide for.